Transfer Faster, Price Smarter: Minimax Dynamic Pricing under Cross-Market Preference Shift: Nonparametric Utility Models: Similarity, Transfer, and Guarantee

 \textbf{Perfect Task Similarity.} When source and target domains are identical ($H=0$), the bound becomes: The regret depends on the total sample size from all sources.
 The rate improves with number of source market $K$.

-\textbf{No Transfer Learning ($K=1,H=0$)} In the absence of transfer learning, \emph{i.e.}, when no source domain data is available and $H=0$, our general framework reduces to conventional dynamic pricing with RKHS utility functions.
+\textbf{No Transfer Learning ($K_{\rm eff}=1,H=0$)} {In the absence of transfer learning, \emph{i.e.}, when no source domain data is available ($K=0, H=0$), we evaluate the bound~\eqref{eqn:reg-rkhs-on} with $K_{\rm eff}=\max\{K, 1\}=1$ (equivalently, a “self‑aggregation” that ignores external sources). } Our general framework reduces to conventional dynamic pricing with RKHS utility functions.
 The regret bound simplifies to: While existing literature has not explicitly analyzed regret bounds for dynamic pricing with RKHS utility functions, we can establish an important connection to the well-studied linear case.
 By setting $\alpha\rightarrow1/2^+$ and $\beta=1$, which corresponds to linear utility functions, the general bound (\ref{eqn:reg-rkhs-on}) reduces to $\mathcal{O}(\sqrt{T})$, matching the often-seen regret for online decision-making problems with linear structures~\cite{abbasi-yadkori12linear-bandit, javanmard2019dynamic}.

+{ This $\mathcal{O}(\sqrt{T})$ rate should be contrasted with the $\mathcal{O}(\log T)$ regret we established for the linear transfer setting in~\eqref{eqn:reg-linear-on}.
+The difference stems from the underlying estimation complexity: in the parametric case, the generalized linear model is finite-dimensional, and abundant source data together with MLE-based updates enable nearly logarithmic regret growth.
+In contrast, the RKHS formulation must estimate an infinite-dimensional function under binary feedback, where nonparametric learning is intrinsically harder.
+Thus, the gap reflects fundamental differences between parametric and nonparametric estimation, rather than looseness in the analysis.

+\begin{theorem}[Regret Lower Bound under RKHS Utility] Consider the RKHS utility model in~\eqref{eqn:17-rkhs-utility}.
+For any pricing policy $\pi$, then there exists a constant $c>0$ depending only on $(F,P_x,K)$ via $(m_{\mathrm{rev}},m_h,\kappa)$ and the Bernoulli KL smoothness constant (defined in Lemma~\ref{lem:kl-smooth}) such that for all horizons $T\ge1$,

+\end{theorem} In particular, \eqref{eq:rkhs-main-lb} matches the upper bound~\eqref{eqn:reg-rkhs-on} up to polylogarithmic factors, hence CM-TDP is minimax‑type optimal in its $T$‑ and $K$‑scaling. }